 - A number of subjects include a requirement for the development of project work for either internal or external assessment for example, Visual Arts, Drama, Industrial Technology, Music and others.
 Projects developed for assessment in one subject are not to be used either in full or in part for assessment in any other subject. - At most 6 units of courses in Science can contribute to the Preliminary Certificate and 7 units of Science in the Higher School Certificate. - Students may elect to study either or both the 2 unit Ancient History and the 2 unit Modern History courses.
 There is one History Extension Course.
-This course allows students the flexibility to pursue areas of interest in Ancient and/or Modern History. - Students studying Industrial Technology (Metal and Engineering Industries) are not permitted to study courses relating to the Metal and Engineering Industry Framework. - You must study Music Course 2 if you wish to study HSC Music Extension. - If you study a Vocational Education subject such as Hospitality, Construction, Business Services, Retail, Entertainment and Sport Coaching you MUST complete the mandatory work placement component of 70 hours to be eligible for the HSC in that subject.
+This course allows students the flexibility to pursue areas of interest in Ancient and/or Modern History. - Students studying Industrial Technology (Metal and Engineering Industries) are not permitted to study courses relating to the Metal and Engineering Industry Framework. - You must study Music Course 2 if you wish to study HSC Music Extension. - If you study a Vocational Education subject such as Certificate II in Business, Certificate II in Construction Pathways, Certificate III in Live Production and Services, Certificate II Hospitality - Food and Beverage, Certificate II in Sport Coaching, Certificate III in Retail you MUST complete the mandatory work placement component of 70 hours to be eligible for the HSC in that subject.